phillipberndt/fakexrandr/README.md

 * **How can I see if it's working?**<br/>
   Run `ldd xrandr`. `libXrandr.so` should show up in `/usr/local/lib`.
 Then, start `xrandr`.
-The screen which is set to the resolution supplied in `config.h` should show up twice, with the last character in the name of the duplicate replaced by a number.
-After you restarted your X11 session, fullscreening applications should fullscreen to the virtual screen, not the physical one.
+The screen which is set to the resolution supplied in `config.h` should show up twice, with the duplicate having an appended `~1` in the end.
+After you restarted your X11 session, fullscreening applications using Xrandr (e.g. GTK apps) should fullscreen to the virtual screen, not the physical one.
 * **Changing settings of the fake screen doesn't have any effect?!**<br/>
   XRandR is only used to *communicate* information on the resolution and output